 Need to get from Antigua to Semuc Champey?
 If you want to get to the natural wonder that is Semuc Champey you are going to have to work for it!
 Most people stop at Semuc on route to Tikal from Antigua, or vice versa.

-So here’s my guide to getting from Antigua to Semuc Champey.
+So here’s my guide to getting from Antigua to Semuc Champey in Guatemala.

 The cheap way to get Antigua to Semuc Champey (like a local)